-CHAC provides low interest, flexible loans to low and moderate (80% AMI in most areas, 115% AMI in Arvada when using the Arvada program) income first time home buyers for down payment and closing cost assistance throughout Colorado.
+CHAC provides low interest, flexible loans to low and moderate income first time home buyers (see stated income limits for up to date figures) for down payment and closing cost assistance throughout Colorado.
 The loan is recorded as a second mortgage (lien) on the property being purchased.
 All of the loans require repayment, usually monthly payments, although the start date of those payments may vary.
 All borrowers are required to have a minimum contribution of $1,000 (minimum for the disability program is $750.00) that cannot be a gift.
 Other exceptions may apply.
 Limits are posted in the Lender Forms.

 For FHA, CHAC is considered an Instrumentality of Government for secondary financing purposes.
 For conventional products, CHAC’s programs meet the requirements for “community seconds.”
 For all first mortgage products, lenders, please check with your underwriters and investors for additional overlays or requirements.
 If you need more information or CHAC needs to submit items for approval, please contact: MichelleM@chaconline.org.

 - The first mortgage lender will submit the application on the borrower’s behalf, after a property is under contract and the first mortgage product type selected.
 Specific rules of the first mortgage may affect the amount and terms of the CHAC assistance available.

 - The buyer must attend a site based CHFA/CHAC approved first time homebuyer class, before the CHAC application is submitted.
 The on-line course work by E-Home and Framework will be accepted for downpayment assistance applicants only if the borrower registers through the CHAC website.

 - Once the CHAC loan is committed, the buyer will be required to sign certain legal disclosures and attend a CHAC borrower counseling session.
 This is DIFFERENT from the first time home buyer class and provided only by CHAC.
 (Buyers outside the metro area can complete this requirement by phone).